THIS TRIP CAN BE RUN AS A PRIVATE GROUP WITH 7+ PEOPLE – WE ARE NO LONGER OFFERING SCHEDULED TRIP DATES

 The Self Guided Trip – Cape to Cape Track

-- Discover dramatic granite outcrops and pristine ocean sea-scapes
+- Dramatic granite outcrops and pristine ocean sea-scapes

-- Be wowed by an astounding variety of flora including seasonal spider-orchids
+- Astounding variety of flora including seasonal spider-orchids

 Great South West Walk – Guided

 - Discover wild dramatic coastlines and white secluded beaches